 All students must be fully admitted to college before any aid can be disbursed.
-Fully admitted students will receive a billing invoice from the cashier’s office with actual costs.
+Registered students will receive an online billing invoice from the cashier’s office.
 If all requirements are met, funds will be disbursed to your account after the first day of classes of a term.
 Generally, you must have a completed financial aid file, signed a promissory note and taken entrance counseling for Direct Loans, be enrolled and attending classes, be fully admitted, and you must make satisfactory academic progress.

 If you have a credit balance after financial aid funds have paid for your tuition and fees, direct deposit or a check for the remaining balance will be available within 10 working days at the cashier’s office with proper identification.
 If checks are not picked up, then checks will be mailed to your permanent address as listed in the school’s computer system.